 - Artificial intelligence:

-Reinhard Heil - Digital work:
+Reinhard Heil - Digital transformation:

 Dr. Linda Nierling - Digitalization in agriculture: